-Tatiana introduced the discussion, which was inspired by this post from a colleague:
+Tatiana introduced the discussion, which was inspired by this Facebook post from an AG & AG colleague:

 “Had a woman in class yesterday who is getting ready for her husband to get out of jail next month.
 He’s doing 99 days for attempting to murder her in front of their daughter.
 She moved halfway across the country to try and hide from him but she knows he’s going to come find her.
 I cannot begin to imagine.
 They have every possible plan in place but this is her last resort, the one thing she didn’t want to have to learn.
 When she got the call that he was being released she asked what they recommended her do next and they literally told her to start planning her funeral.”